-The engine assembly is, by far the most important part of all the engine bottom end components.
+The engine bottom end, is by far the most important part of the engine.

-But, The engine is not just one thing.
-Consequently, It is made up of a whole list of engine bottom end components.
+But, the engine bottom end, is not just one thing.
+Because, it is made up of, it’s own list of parts.

-Consequently, All of these engine bottom end components must work together properly to form a healthy engine.
+And, all of these engine bottom end parts, must work together properly to form a healthy engine.

-So, A lot of research has been made, to improve performance of automobile engines, by improving engine bottom end components.
+So, a lot of research has been made, to improve performance of automobile engines, by improving engine bottom end parts.

-Furthermore, Not all engine are the same or even include the same engine bottom end components.
-Consequently, Most of that depends on the year, make, model and engine size with different options.
+Furthermore, not all engine are the same or even include, the same engine bottom end parts.
+Consequently, most of that depends on the year, make, model and engine size with different options.

-So, There is a list of the most common engine bottom end components.
-Also, Engine components are usually grouped together in different categories.
-Each of these categories is also made of their own list of components.
+So, there is a list of the most common engine bottom end parts.
+Also, engine parts are usually grouped together in different categories.
+And, each of these categories, has their own list of parts.